sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

 ```

 ### 4. Create a constructor for your reordering class
-The constructor of a reordering class (and, in general, of any preprocessing class) does three main things:
+The constructor of a reordering class (and, in general, of any preprocessing class) does two things:

 1. set the hyperparameters of class instance created,
-2. set the format converter needed to convert input formats, and
-3. register implementation functions to the right format types.
+2. register implementation functions to the right format types.

 Reordering classes can have as many constructors as the developer needs.
 However, at least one of them is required to have the following signature:
 ```c++